taih304/Linux-Shell/Platforms interaction/GCP/README.md

 * Firebase
 * [Google Apps Script]()

+**Serverless computing** is a cloud computing execution model in which **the cloud provider allocates machine resources on demand**, taking care of the servers on behalf of their customers.
+Businesses provide code for the function they want to run and the cloud provider handles all infrastructure management.
+Resources such as computing power are automatically provisioned behind the scenes as needed.

+**Serverless computing**, also known as **Function as a service**, are managed VMs running managed containers.

+**App Engine**, **Cloud Functions** and **Cloud Run** are all **Serverless computing**.

 **Anthos** is a **managed application platform** that allows organization to build an application once and **run it anywhere**, across **on-premises data centers** and **multiple public clouds**.
 Anthos enables you to run **Kubernetes clusters** anywhere, in both cloud and on-premises environments.

 Anthos is the core enterprise technology that empowers Google Kubernetes Engine (GKE) and Google Distributed Cloud (GDC). (edited)